F3Nation-Community/slackblast/README.md

 # Notes

+Use vscode locally with a `.env` file with the above variables.
+With vscode Azure extension, you can right-click on 'Application Settings' and it will upload your `.env` variables right into the AppService.

 Pushing to the github repo should trigger a new deployment to Azure if you set up the AppService correct.
 <br><br>